aidanpoe/uss-serenity1/LAST_ACTIVE_IMPLEMENTATION.md

 # Last Active Feature Implementation Summary

 ## Overview
-Implemented a comprehensive "Last Active" tracking system for the USS Serenity roster that shows when each character was last active, supporting multiple characters per user.
+Implemented a comprehensive "Last Active" tracking system for the USS Voyager roster that shows when each character was last active, supporting multiple characters per user.

 ## Database Changes
 - Added `last_active` TIMESTAMP field to the `roster` table